 Students are required to have a copy of Don’t Sing Songs to a Heavy Heart, by Kenneth C. Haugk, Ph.D., for this course.
 (Best available price is through Stephen Ministries)

 This course is eligible for 1.0 CEU.

-Annette Arnold-Pflaum is a senior chaplain and a State of Nevada Licensed Minister since 2014.
-She is a retired nurse and a Certified Lay Ministry in the United Methodist Church.
-She is the founder and president of Wisteria Ministries and has specialized in grief support since the beginning of 2015.
+Annette is a Nationally Board Certified Chaplain [BCC] and has been a State of Nevada Licensed Interfaith Minister since 2014.
+She is also a Certified Lay Minister in the United Methodist Church and holds a certificate in congregational leadership.